Whatever you’re thinking, think bigger – think Sussex Downs College.

 In 2014 Ofsted said SDC was “delivering good quality teaching to students, with a vibrant and inclusive environment for all”.

-Newly revamped Construction Centre is home to carpentry, plumbing and more, providing first class training to students.
+The ample Construction Centre based on the Eastbourne campus is home to carpentry, plumbing and more, providing first class training to students.
 The Motor Vehicle department is the only body shop provider at an FE college in the South East, offering unrivalled training as a result.
 Brickwork Centre is building on its success each year.
 In 2014 one student was named `Learner of the Year’ in the VQ Awards for the South East.
-Another brickwork student is competing for a place on the UK squad bound for WorldSkills in Sao Paulo, Brazil, 2015.

 Whether destined for university, a vocational course or apprenticeship, SDC offers a vast array of options.